Which Oil is Best for a Kidney Patient?

 This may help make avocado oil a good oil for cooking.

-Avocado oil is expensive.
+Avocado oil may be an oil blend.
 It can also contain other vegetable oils.
 This will alter the fat profile of the oil and can dilute the quality of avocado oil.
 Better standards will make a quality oil.

 Beef Fat (Beef Tallow)